 I’m a Solutions Developer and I work with federal systems integrations.
 I mostly work with .Net which is actually new for me, but from the skills I learned in the boot camp I was able to teach myself how to use it.
 I think once you’ve learned one object-oriented language, you can teach yourself different skills as well.
 The boot camp did a great job teaching me those skills.
 These skills can take you the next level.

 Tell me about your job interview process.

 I think the career support from UCF Coding Boot Camp was great.
 I think it had a lot of cachet with the UCF brand, as it’s very well-known and respected.
-Jonathan Medina did a great job and gave us a lot of networking opportunities.
+My Career Director did a great job and gave us a lot of networking opportunities.
 I had a few interviews, but I decided to join Deloitte.
 It’s a great firm that makes a lot of custom software.

 What was the best part of being in the boot camp?

 For me, I loved the way the instructors taught by taking you through topics with lots of examples.
 I think that is very organized and step-by-step.
 I thought it was really effective to learning the concepts.
 It was a very hands-on program which I like.